sachinsu/sachinsu.github.io/work_journal/journal2021.md

 - Disadvantages of Database Triggers (MySQL Specific but most likely applicable to others too)
     - Triggers are stored routine.
 They are interpreted and not compiled
     - Triggers are in same transactions as incoming queries and are executed concurrently.
 This means additional locks for resources

-- Work updates
-    Issuance,
-    - Issue with Bank of India for which they had raised penalty and they wanted to understand data flow within systems.
-Shared updated issuance architecture diagram to be used to explain data flow.

-    Axis bank -  migration of existing document mgmt system to MOS.
-Migration of 1Tb of documents.
-Approach for the same? and whether existing infrastructure can accomodate additional compute?

-    BFL,
-    - Integration with BFL Services - Issues in Dashboard updates and long queue lengths for unprocessed messages.
-Approach is to combine tables and use partitions and also use separate Queue for BFL Updates.
-    - Change in business requirements to maintain product line with limits for one card per customer

-    DH,
-    - Ongoing App Review

-    Sahil,
-    - Unified non-card transactions from different channels

-    Shortlisting & interview for Mobile & C Architect role

 - Format for "Design Document"
     - Title : Title of the document